-- that the outstanding items must be received in a timely fashion in order to review those items thoroughly prior to taking final action. - G. Copies of the current deed and all easements, deed restrictions, rights-of-way, or other encumbrances currently affecting the property. - H. A completed Energy Considerations Checklist.
+- F. At its option, the Planning Board may accept an application as complete that does not include a limited number of the items herein, where the Board determines that there is sufficient information to commence a detailed substantive review, and where it states that the outstanding items must be received in a timely fashion in order to review those items thoroughly prior to taking final action. - G. Copies of the current deed, purchase and sale agreement (if applicable), and copies of all easements, deed restrictions, rights-of-ways, or other encumbrances currently affecting the property. - H. A completed Energy Considerations Checklist.
 The applicant is not required to comply with the items on the checklist but is encouraged to meet as many considerations as possible.
-Note that some items on the checklist, such as the standards under Chapter 38 Building Construction of the Town of Durham Code of Ordinances, are required. - I. For new buildings and additions to existing buildings, in zones which are not subject to the Architectural Design Standards, herein, the items listed under Architectural Drawings, below, related to the proposed architectural design of the exterior of buildings, shall be prepared.
+Note that some items on the checklist, such as the standards under Chapter 38 Building Construction of the Town of Durham Code of Ordinances, are required. - I. For new buildings and additions to existing buildings, in zones which are not subject to the Architectural Design Standards, herein, the items listed under Elevation Drawings, below, related to the proposed architectural design of the exterior of buildings, shall be prepared.
 The final architectural design is considered part of the site plan approval, and must be implemented in detail specifically as approved.
-In areas that are subject to the Architectural Design Standards, the Standards delineate the submission and other requirements. - J. Architectural Drawings.
-The architectural drawings shall be prepared by a licensed architect but the Planning Board may waive this requirement for smaller structures or those less prominently located, or as it deems appropriate. - 1.
+In areas that are subject to the Architectural Design Standards, the Standards delineate the submission and other requirements. - J. Elevation Drawings.
+The elevation drawings shall be prepared by an architect, landscape architect, engineer, or architectural designer (Use of an architect for larger projects is strongly encouraged), but the Planning Board may waive this requirement for smaller structures or those less prominently located, or as it deems appropriate. - 1.
 Three (3) 24" x 36" copies and fifteen (15) 11" x 17" copies of elevation drawings of each pertinent façade, drawn to scale.
 One 11' x 17 copy of the elevation drawings and one digital copy shall be rendered in color.
 Elevation drawings shall be straight on, conventionally-rendered views of each pertinent side, rather than perspective drawings, though applicants may submit supplemental perspective drawings at their option.
-Elevation drawings shall include the buildings only and not any other items, such as landscaping, that would distract from the clear rendering of the buildings, though applicants may provide such drawings as a supplement at their option. - 2.
-A color board may be required at the option of the Planning Board showing actual color samples. - 3.
-A material sample if required by the Planning Board, such as the type of brick that is proposed. - 4.
-Information on any proposed building illumination. - 5.
-Any other items related to the architectural design as deemed necessary by the Planning Board.
+Elevation drawings shall include the buildings only and not any other items, such as landscaping, that would distract from the clear rendering of the buildings, though applicants may provide such drawings as a supplement at their option.